-This column adds in depreciation and impairment and revaluation gains and losses in the services line for:
+This column adds in depreciation and impairment and revaluation gains and losses in the services line for

-- Other Operating Expenditure adjusts for capital disposals with a transfer of income on disposal of assets and the amounts written off for those assets. - Financing and Investment Income and Expenditure the statutory charges for capital financing and other revenue contributions are deducted as these are not chargeable under generally accepted accounting practices. - Taxation and Non-Specific Grant Income and Expenditure adjustments are made for capital and revenue grants whose conditions have or have not been made during the year. - (2) Net change for the removal of pension contributions and the addition of pension (IAS19) related expenditure and income - For services this represents the removal of the employer pension contributions made by the Authority as permitted by statute and replacement with current service costs and past service costs.
+(a) Other operating expenditure - adjusts for capital disposals with a transfer of income on disposal of assets and the amounts written off for those assets.

+(b) Financing and Investment income and expenditure - the statutory charges for capital financing and other revenue contributions are deducted as these are not chargeable under generally accepted accounting practices.

+(c) Adjustments are made for capital and revenue grants whose conditions have or have not been made during the year.

+(2) Net change for the removal of pension contributions and the additional of pension (IAS19) related expenditure and income

+(a) For services this represents the removal of the employer pension contributions made by the Authority as permitted by statute and the replacement with current service costs and past service costs.

-- Financing and Investment Income and Expenditure the net interest on the defined benefit liability is charged to the CIES. - (3) Other Differences
+(b) Financing and Investment income and expenditure - the net interest on the defined benefit liability is charged to the CIES.

+(3) Other Differences

-Other differences between amounts debited/credited to the Comprehensive Income and Expenditure Statement and amounts payable/receivable to be recognised under statute.
+Other Differences between amounts debited/credited to the Comprehensive Income and Expenditure Statement and amounts payable/receivable to be recognised under statute.